-We draw your attention to Note 2(j), Note 3, Note 14 and Note 29 to the financial statements.
-The Entity has recorded level 3 derivative financial instrument assets of \$14 million and liabilities of \$198 million.
+We draw your attention to Note 2(j), Note 3, Note 14 and Note 30 to the financial statements.
+The Entity has recorded derivative financial instrument assets of \$20 million and liabilities of \$476 million within level 3 of the fair value hierarchy at December 31, 2022.
 The estimate of fair value for level 3 derivative financial instruments contains significant unobservable inputs, including forward pricing and anticipated generation based on internally developed models.